Back to blog

 For this tutorial, we’re going to acquire data from Books To Scrape – a mock e-commerce website built specifically for refining your scraping skills.
 More specifically, we’re going to focus on the HTML of the product page, as it contains the most valuable info: product name, description and price.

-Oxylabs has a wide variety of tools depending on your project and scraping goals; for today’s tutorial, we’re specifically going to be using the E-Commerce Scraper API.
+Oxylabs has a wide variety of tools depending on your project and scraping goals; for today’s tutorial, we’re specifically going to be using Web Scraper API for scraping e-commerce marketplaces.

 We would be using the Custom Parser feature to get the specific data we need.